On the surface, Neltah Mosimanegape appears to have it all.

 The precise cause of Crohn’s disease is not known.
 The disease can cause complications outside of the gastrointestinal tract such as rashes, arthritis and inflammation of the eyes.

 “It has not been helpful that the disease is less known in our community and this compounded my challenges.
-I get regular excruciating flare ups and though I am careful with my diet I cannot control falling ill.
+I get regular excruciating flare ups and though I am careful with my diet I cannot control falling ill, I even been using the best natural appetite suppressants for this.
 I have lost friends, relationships as I was not always available and have had to put off things like commencing my doctorate because of this.”

 Mosimanegape reflects on this and adds quietly, “It’s been rough for my loved ones and me!”